Dailies, weeklies or monthlies: considering which option fits you best

 Which is the healthiest?

 Dailies contacts are widely considered the healthiest type of lens.
 Why?
 Well, having to replace them every day with a fresh pair ensures that you’ll start each day with a sterile and clean product.
 It can’t get any simpler than that.

 Especially if you neglect their care, monthly or weekly contacts are prone to deposits, build-ups, and contamination.
-This is exactly why lens hygiene and proper care is important.
-Read more tips for better lens hygiene.
+This is exactly why lens hygiene and proper care is important. #.

 It’s also important to note that people wearing monthly or weekly lenses often tend to over-wear them.
 This might happen because they’ve failed to order a new batch in time or simply because of convenience.
 Read more about the risks of over-wearing lenses here.
 There are specific continuous or extended-wear lenses that are monthlies and weeklies that have been designed to be worn for longer periods of time or even while sleeping.
 This type of wearing should only be done after consulting your optician or eye-care specialist.
 So, if you're looking for lenses you can wear for extended periods of time, have a talk with your optician first and NEVER just start wearing lenses for longer periods of time.

 Which fits best with your lifestyle or medical history?

 Personal issues always need to be judged on an individual basis.
 Are you someone who has difficulty keeping a routine?
 Do you play a lot of sports or have an active lifestyle?
 Do you travel a lot?
 Do you attend a lot of festivals?
 Do you have any allergies?
 All these questions will reveal which type of lens suits you best.
 Daily lenses often come out on top here as well.
 They are easy to replace and carry with you, don’t require a lot of care, feel fresh and healthy with every new pair, etc. So, try some options together with your optician, and it’ll quickly become clear what's best for you!